sdolman/exercise-java-lions-tigers-bears/README.md

 ## Interfaces

-`java.lang.Iterable` and `java.lang.Iterator` are related interfaces, commonly-seen in Java land.
+`java.lang.Iterable` and `java.lang.Iterator` are related interfaces commonly seen in Java land.
 An *iterable* is simply an object which can be iterated over.
 An *iterator* is the object responsible for this iteration.

 ### Iterator